JoshPatlingrao/Simulating-a-Home-Network-V2/README.md

 # Simulating-a-Home-Network-V2

+## Objective
-A rebuild of the previous Home Network Simulation.
+This project is a rebuild of the previous Home Network Simulation and to display my deeper network knowledge.